-We are currently developing selective small molecule covalent inhibitors of ITK by targeting the cysteine amino acid residue at position 442 in the ITK protein.
+We have developed selective small molecule covalent inhibitors of ITK by targeting the cysteine amino acid residue at position 442 in the ITK protein.
 Covalent targeting of ITK is expected to provide a selective and prolonged duration of activity without the need for high systemic exposures and thereby improve the therapeutic window.
 This approach was previously used by our co-founders to generate ibrutinib.
-We have synthesized several ITK inhibitors that are selective for ITK and do not react appreciably with RLK.
+We have synthesized several covalent ITK inhibitors that are selective for ITK.
 It is anticipated that this selectivity will mimic the immune properties seen in ITK knockout mice and skew the immune response toward a more favorable anti-tumor immune response.
-In 2016, we selected a lead development candidate under this program and are currently conducting IND-enabling studies.
-Subject to the completion of such studies and the submission and acceptance by the FDA of an IND, we plan to advance the candidate into clinical trials in patients with cancers, including patients with T-cell lymphoma and other cancers, such as solid tumors, in 2018.
+We have selected a lead development candidate under this program and are currently conducting IND-enabling studies.
+Subject to the completion of such studies and the submission and acceptance by the FDA of an IND, we plan to advance the candidate into clinical trials in patients with cancers, including patients with T-cell lymphoma and other cancers, such as solid tumors, in early 2019.